Hammers and Types

 A Trim hammer consists of a straight claw and is shorter than claw hammers.
 This hammer consists of a smooth face for driving trim nails without destroying the surface.
 It is also known as a finish hammer.

-On the jobs which are likely to get scars when we strike a hammer blow, soft hammers are used.
+On jobs that are likely to get scars when we strike a hammer blow, soft hammers are used.
 These hammers are made of wood, bakelite, plastic, brass, copper, or aluminum.

-Hammer made of wood is called mallet.
-Some hammers of plastic or nylon are made in such a way that from inside they are made of iron.
+A hammer made of wood is called a mallet.
+Some hammers of plastic or nylon are made in such a way that from the inside, they are made of iron.
 On both ends, they have a cap made of plastic or nylon.
-These hammers are called ” hide hammers”.
+These hammers are called ” hide hammers.”
 These can be made very heavy also.
-These hammers have been shown in the figure.
+These hammers are shown in the figure.

-This type of hammer is mostly used for blacksmithy jobs.
-On both, its ends similar pane faces are made.
+This type of hammer is mostly used for blacksmith jobs.
+On both ends, similar pane faces are made.
 It has been shown in the figure.

 Precautions For Using Hammers

-- Hammer handle should be plain others wise it can cause boils on the palm.
+- The hammer handle should be plain.
+Otherwise, it can cause boils on the palm.

-- Hammer handle should be kept tight otherwise from a loose hammer handle would come out and it may cause an accident.
+- The hammer handle should be kept tight; otherwise, a loose hammer handle would come out, and it may cause an accident.

-- If due to excessive use the face of the hammer becomes mushroom, it should be grinded properly.
+- If, due to excessive use, the face of the hammer becomes a mushroom, it should be grinded properly.

-- Hammer handle should always be caught from its end as it saves energy.
+- The hammer handle should always be caught from its end as it saves energy.

 - We should choose the appropriate and suitable hammer according to the nature of the jobs.